Excerpt from episode 10 of the 2nd season of Homeland. Source: Showtime

 Michèle Anahory, Olivier Spreux (both lawyers in health law), Robert Chu, and Alexis Normand (managers of the start-up Embleema) all four signed an opinion piece published in Le Monde in January 2019.
 For them, each “citizen should be able to authorize the exploitation of his or her data, in the form of licenses, for defined purposes and be paid in royalties.“

-The observation is simple for them: “When targeting a pathology, pharmaceutical research acquires digitized medical records at great expense.
+For them, the observation is simple: “When targeting a pathology, pharmaceutical research acquires digitized medical records at great expense.
 For example, Roche’s acquisition of software company Flatiron in early 2018 for $1.9 billion (€1.65 billion) gave the lab its hands on the complete medical histories of about 200,000 cancer patients or about $10,000 per file.
-Even if the purpose is legitimate, since it is to accelerate the development of treatments.
-The patients know nothing about it.
+Even if the purpose is legitimate, since it is to accelerate the development of treatments, the patients know nothing about it.

 The collective further states: “Our data are indeed considered as assets by the platforms, which aggregate and sell them.
 The value of European citizens’ data will amount to some 1,000 billion euros in 2020.
 Individuals do not benefit from this flourishing business.

 Two of the signatories, Robert Chu and Alexis Normand, know something about this.
 Their start-up Embleema raised €3 million in February 2019.
-This fundraising was notably carried out in partnership with Pharmagest.
-It is a French company specialized in the marketing of digital solutions for pharmacies.
+This fundraising was notably carried out in partnership with Pharmagest, a French company specialized in the marketing of digital solutions for pharmacies.

 Embleema has developed a digital platform called PatientTruth, based on blockchain, that “wants to give patients back control over their medical data to speed up the launch of new treatments,” Les Echos explained in February 2019.